corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 Anyway, whatever the pros and cons of this design, that's what our schema looks like!

-So, now, let's generate some code...
+So, let's generate some code...

 ## Generating C# code